Skip to menu Skip to content Skip to footer

 Background

-Shuai Wang is a Research Officer (Postdoctoral Researcher) at ielab (led by Professor Guido Zuccon) at The University of Queensland, where he is also completing his PhD.
-His primary research interests include information retrieval (IR), large language models, and a range of natural language processing (NLP) tasks.
+Shuai Wang is a Postdoctoral Research Fellow at ielab (led by Professor Guido Zuccon) at The University of Queensland.
+His research focuses on information retrieval (IR), large language models (LLMs), and natural language processing (NLP), with particular emphasis on developing AI-driven systems for knowledge-intensive tasks.

 Availability